Dash-CS370/dash-analytics/README.md

 1. Sign up by making an account with Dash Analytics or by logging in with your Google account (coming soon)
 2. After logging in, you can navigate to the [dashboards](https://dash-analytics.solutions/dashboards) page.
-3. Once on your dashboard page, you can view previous projects or create a new one by uploading a csv and providing the necessary context for us to generate all the visualizations you need!
+3. Once on your dashboard page, you can view previous projects or create a new one by uploading a CSV and providing the necessary context for us to generate all the visualizations you need!

-## Installation
+## Frontend Installation

 To run a local copy of this project: